September 18, 2022

 Written by Isabel Rodrigues

-Isabel Rodrigues (she/her) is a contributing writer for The Next from upstate New York who regularly covers 3x3 and the state of women's basketball in the U.S. and internationally.
+Isabel Rodrigues (she/her) is a contributing editor for The Next from upstate New York.
+She occasionally covers 3x3 and labor in women's basketball.